-Succeeding courses are all full-width, the first course completely overlapping the starter, and followed by courses halflapped over preceding courses, on up the roof.
+Succeeding courses are all full-width, the first course completely overlapping the starter, and followed by courses halflapped over preceding courses.

 Fasten sufficiently to hold in place and work safely until shingles are applied or according to adopted building code.
 (See Figure 2)